megashock/Crypto/README.md

 Mining and Wallets:<br />
 * miner.py: creates blockchain and mines for new blocks<br />
-* GenerateAddr.py: generates address for new public key or an inputted one (Update: And a ton of extra features)<br />
+* GenerateAddr.py: generates address for new public key or an inputted one (Update: and a ton of extra features)<br />
 * jsonMaker.py: refactored for use as library<br />
 * MakeMerkleTree.py: refactored for use as library<br />